 After showing a preliminary version of this paper to Sebastien Vasey, he realized that it is possible to show that Shelah's Categoricity Conjecture is true for the class of locally pure-injective modules, flat modules, absolutely pure modules and locally injective modules using only model-theoretic tools.
-His argument relies on some some known instances of Shelah's Categoricity Conjecture together with stronger results from the theory of AECs of modules.
+His argument relies on some known instances of Shelah's Categoricity Conjecture4 together with stronger results from the theory of AECs of modules.
 It is worth emphasizing that his argument requires some additional work before being able to apply the known instances of Shelah's Categoricity Conjecture.

 Some of the results of this paper were obtained while the author was working on a Ph.D. under the direction of Rami Grossberg at Carnegie Mellon University and I would like to thank Professor Grossberg for his guidance and assistance in my research in general and in this work in particular.
-I would like to thank John T. Baldwin, Samson Leung, Thomas Kucera, Philipp Rothmaler, Daniel Simson, Agnes Szendrei, Sebastien Vasey and an anonymous referee for comments that helped improve the paper.
+I would like to thank John T. Baldwin, Samson Leung, Thomas Kucera, Philipp Rothmaler, Daniel Simson, Agnes Szendrei, Sebastien Vasey and two anonymous referee for several comments that helped improve the paper.
+In particular, I would like to thank an anonymous referee for pointing out Example 3.28.(3).